open-dynamic-robot-initiative/robot_interfaces/docs/installation.md

     pip install catkin_tools

+We are testing on Ubuntu 18.04 with ROS Melodic.
+Other versions may work as well but are not officially supported.

 @note We provide a Singularity image with all dependencies for the TriFinger robot which also covers everything needed for `robot_interfaces`.
 See the